MeteC/cifilter-graph/README.md

 A Mac tool for chaining together CIFilters from the CoreImage framework in a graphical fashion, tweaking their settings and seeing the results on the fly.
 Should be useful for anyone tweaking their own CIFilter chains..

-April 2014: Can make connections graphically now..
-Menus and a whole swath of node units coming next..
+April 2014: Can make connections and nodes using the mouse/menus now..
+Menus and a few node units have been created, so the whole thing is becoming more interesting to play around with.

 March 2014: Graph connections starting to look better.
 Still using the 3 functional node-graph-views, but as soon as connections can be made with the mouse this thing will take off with leaps and bounds, as a vast majority of CIFilters can be represented already by the system and are just waiting their turn..